A Stochastic Temporal Model of Polyphonic MIDI Performance with Ornaments: Performance model

 In a general setting, the model is concisely described as a two-level hierarchical model \cite{Fine1998}, in which a state in the top level corresponds to a musical event.
-The HMMs in the two level will be called top- and bottom HMM.
+The HMMs in the two levels will be called top- and bottom HMM.
 The hierarchical HMM can be expanded into an ordinary HMM, and the bottom-level states are in one-to-one correspondence to states in the expanded HMM.
 Let $A_{IJ}$ denote the transition probability from state $I$ to $J$ in the top level, and let $\rho^{(I)}_{k\ell}$ denote the transition probability in the bottom level from substate $k$ to $\ell$ of state $I$.
 The entering and exiting probabilities of substate $k$ are denoted by $\rho^{(I)}_{{\rm in},k}$ and $\rho^{(I)}_{k,{\rm out}}$, satisfying $\sum_k\rho^{(I)}_{{\rm in},k}=1$ and $\sum_\ell\rho^{(I)}_{k\ell}+\rho^{(I)}_{k,{\rm out}}=1$ for all $k$.
 The transition probability of the expanded HMM from state $i=(I,k)$ to $j=(J,\ell)$ is given as

 The $A_{IJ}$ corresponds to the event-level transition probability, and it describes straight transitions to the next state, insertions and deletions of events, and large repeats and skips, similarly as the chord-level transition probability in Ref.~\cite{Nakamura2014}.
-Because the output probability of our model is of Mealy type, we will discuss it later with a little care.
+Because the output probability of our model is of Mealy type, which means that it depends on both the current and previous states, we will discuss it later with a little care.

 In the following we consider one of the simplest realizations of the model concretely.
 For this, we first consider a generalization of Conklin's ``homophonization'' \cite{Conklin2002}.
 Given a score $\bm H$ in Eq.~(\ref{eq:PolyphonicPassage}), we construct a linear sequence (called the homophonization $\tilde{\bm H}$ of $\bm H$)